 Primary Progressive Aphasia support video

-We've made a short video with Dementia United to explain how speech and language therapy can help people diagnoses with primary progressive aphasia (PPA).
+We've made a short video with Dementia United to explain how speech and language therapy can help people diagnosed with primary progressive aphasia (PPA).

 PPA is a rare form of dementia that often affects your communication.
 From using your phone to make reminders, to carrying a small notebook with important phrases, there's plenty of things you can do to support yourself.
-Click here to watch the video.
+Watch the primary progressive aphasia support video.

 Frontotemporal dementia support videos